microsoft/react-native-code-push/README.md

 ## Plugin Usage

-With the CodePush plugin downloaded and linked, and your app asking CodePush where to get the right JS bundle from, the only thing left is to add the necessary code to your app to control the following policies:
+After link the CodePush plugin, specify your app where CodePush can get the right JS bundle, you need to add necessary code in your app to tackle the below two issues:

 1. When (and how often) to check for an update? (e.g. app start, in response to clicking a button in a settings page, periodically at some fixed interval)
 2. When an update is available, how to present it to the end user?

+### When to check update

 The simplest way to do this is to "CodePush-ify" your app's root component.
 To do so, you can choose one of the following two options: